 At one point, people had Avandia claims in federal courts around the country.
 The Judicial Panel on Multidistrict Litigation centralized the federal Avandia cases in the Eastern District of Pennsylvania on Oct.
 16, 2007 in MDL No. 1871.
 At its peak, the Avandia MDL included 5,297 cases.

 In November 2011, the federal judge presiding over the Avandia MDL appointed a mediator to help resolve pending MDL cases via settlements, while proceeding with litigation on others.

 In February 2012, the judge announced that the court was satisfied with the progress of settlements and would now focus on resolving remaining cases through litigation.

-More than 5,290 cases that were part of the MDL have been resolved, but five actions in the MDL remained pending as of Jan.
-16, 2018.
+More than 5,290 cases that were part of the MDL have been resolved.
+One lawsuit was still pending in the MDL as of August 2018.

 To save time and money, GSK settled many Avandia cases out of court.
 In 2010 alone, GSK agreed to pay over a half-billion dollars in settlements.